Empowering people with disability in rural farming areas through creative capacity building

-There has been a clearly identified need for building resilience in communities of people with disabilities.
-We have aimed to address this through both providing appropriate assistive technologies and developing the individuals abilities to identify and solve challenges in their own lives.
-Light For The World (LFTW) are uniquely positioned to champion this approach as we have a strong Global network of communities and practitioners that are striving to generate positive change.
+There has been a clearly identified need for building resilience in communities of PwD.
+We have aimed to address this through both providing appropriate technologies and developing community’s ability to identify and solve challenges in their own lives.
+Light For The World (LFTW) are uniquely positioned to champion this approach as we have a strong global network of communities and practitioners that are striving to generate positive change.
 In Cambodia, LFTW has a well-developed network with multiple current programmes in advocacy, education and inclusion.
-We work closely with a rural disabilities organization and therefore are well linked to the rural communities we aim to support.
+We work closely with rural disabilities organizations and therefore are well linked to the rural communities we aim to support.

 Idea Proposal Stage (choose one)